mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 Create the classes
 ------------------

-.. container:: justify

 Let us create all the classes and their inheritance.
 The classes will be filled progressively during the following chapters.

-.. container:: justify

 The first class is the *Prepare* class which will serve the nondimensionalization of all the parameters.
 Within the *Prepare.py* file, copy the following lines:

 .. label:: start_Prepare_class